Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 Which implant brand is best for knee replacement in India?

 All four major brands — Zimmer Biomet, Stryker, DePuy Synthes and Smith & Nephew — have excellent 15–20 year outcome data and are available at India's leading hospitals.
 The "best" implant depends on your anatomy, age, activity level and how much knee flexion you need.
-Your surgeon will recommend the most appropriate option based on your imaging.
-Ask specifically about high-flex variants if you need to kneel for prayer or perform activities requiring deep knee bend beyond 120 degrees.
+See our dedicated implant brand comparison guide for the full analysis of each system — including high-flex variants for prayer and cross-legged sitting, oxidised zirconium for metal-sensitive patients, and cementless options for younger patients.

 What is the success rate of knee replacement in India?

-India boasts a success rate of over 95% for total knee replacement surgeries, which aligns with the best outcomes seen globally.
-Most patients report substantial pain relief and restored mobility within 3 to 6 months post-surgery.
-At the specific hospitals on GAF Healthcare's network — Apollo, Fortis, Medanta, Max, Narayana — published patient satisfaction rates at one year exceed 92–95%.
+India's published success rate for total knee replacement at JCI-accredited hospitals exceeds 95%, which aligns with the best outcomes seen globally.
+At the specific hospitals on GAF Healthcare's network — Apollo, Fortis, Medanta, Max — published patient satisfaction rates at one year exceed 92–95%.
+For the full published data on infection rates, implant survival, and revision rates, see our knee replacement success rate guide.

 What documents do I need before travelling to India for knee surgery?